tlverse/tlverse-handbook/05-origami.md

 #> 7    7  827.56  910.12
 #> 8    8 2099.59 2213.15
 #> 9    9  398.37  293.38
+colMeans(mses$mse[, c("arima", "arima2")])
 #>  arima arima2
 #> 601.07 634.22
 ```

+The arima model with no AR component seems to be a better fit for this data.

 ## Exercises